Odin-SMR/qsmr-data/Settings/q_fields.rst

    factor.
 If this factor is denoted as c, the scaling is Tb_new = c * Tb.
    For example setting this field to 1.005 will convert an original  Tb-value of 200 K to 201 K. To leave the data unchanged, set this field to [] or 1.

+VERSION_ARTS
+   A string.
+This string shall match the version string provided by the expected version of ARTS.
+For example: 'arts-2.3.562'

+VERSION_QSMR
+   A string.
+This string shall match the version string found at the top of Qsmr's ChangeLOg file.
+The version is expcted to be placed on line 3 and be proceeded with a '*'.

 ZTAN_LIMIT_BOT
    A vector of length 4.
 The lower limit for tangent altitudes to include in